dougkerr/ftp_upload-1/FTP_Upload/doc/Installation.md

 questions, the software will be installed, configured and started.
 At that point, the machine is ready to be used as an uploader.

-If you later decide you need to go back and change the configuration, simply run the
+1. If you later decide you need to go back and change the configuration, `cd` to the `configupload` directory and simply run the installer again:

         sudo sh configupload.sh
-command again.